2013 Tax RefundsPublished:

 According to their website, “The IRS issues more than 9 out of 10 refunds in less than 21 days.”

 While most taxpayers who e-file their return can expect to receive their tax refund within 21 days, there are circumstances that may require additional processing time and/or further review of your tax return.
-Filing a return that is 100 percent accurate and true can help you avoid processing delays.
+Filing a return that is properly filled out and 100% accurate can help you avoid processing delays.

 To check the status of your tax refund, you can use the IRS’s “Where’s My Refund?” online tool.
-The system has a fresh look for 2013 and now includes a tracker which displays the progress of your tax return and refund.
+The system was revamped last year and now includes a tracker which displays the progress of your tax return and refund.

 Upon providing some personal information for security purposes, you will be able to see the progress of your refund through three main stages:

 Additionally, taxpayers are now able to check the status of their tax return/refund much faster than before.
 You can begin checking on your Federal tax refund status within 24 hours after the IRS has received your e-filed return, or within 4 weeks after you mailed a paper return.